Using apple cider vinegar for acne is one of the most popular natural treatments around.

 A purge might be some smaller whiteheads or a few breakouts that were already forming coming to the surface.

-But if you start developing deeper pimples or cysts, that isn’t your skin purging, it is your skin reacting.
+But if you start developing deeper pimples or cysts that is your skin reacting.
 Stop using it (you will want to anyway!)

 You can also try doing a “patch test” first by applying it to small area of your face only for a few days and see how it goes.